mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 ..  code-block:: apache

-    Options FollowSymLinks
+    Options SymLinksIfOwnerMatch
     DirectoryIndex index.php
     AllowOverride none

     Order deny,allow
-    Deny from all # Deny from everyone!!!!
+    Deny from all
-    Allow from 127.0.0.1 # Allow from localhost
+    Allow from 127.0.0.1
-    Allow from 192.168.1.0/24 # Allow from local network
+    Allow from 192.168.1.0/24

 Restart the Apache2 server...